A to Z information directory

 For maps, fares and timetables, see the MetLink website http://www.metlink.org.nz/network-map/

-Cellphones should be treated as valuable items (like money) and can be given to the class teacher to lock away for safekeeping during the day.
+Cellphones should be treated as valuable items (like money) and must be given to the class teacher to lock away for safekeeping during the day.
 We cannot take responsibility for valuable items that are lost or damaged if they have not been handed in.

 At times, especially in the senior school, it may be appropriate for a student to use their cell phone in class.
 Students could, for example, use the calculator function or take photos of a science experiment they are doing.
 In these instances, students are expected to take responsibility for caring for their phones and using them appropriately.
 Phones may not be used during break times.